amentikenea/amenti4k.github.io/_posts/2022-07-08-Playlist_Extension.md

 To make the song finding process easier, I ran a few machine learning models on a playlist of 50 of my favourite songs and manualy rated them to train the dataset.
 Result is a 1.5k song that's scawered all over Spotify to find songs that are in close proximity to my eclectic taste.
 Surprisingly it seems to be working -- I've liked almost every song I've heard so far.
-Will update soon, but the code is here.
+Will update soon, but the code is linked [here](https://github.com/amenti4k/add-musik)

 And below is the playlist.